Fiordland Penguin vs Royal Penguin

 Do Fiordland Penguins and Royal Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.